 Following the SRA’s thematic review on in-house lawyers, Frank Maher outlines some of the regulations highlighted with real examples, and predicts…

-We welcome the SRA’s continued focus on EDI, particularly research into:
+We also welcome the continued focus on EDI work, particularly the research into:

 We’re keen to work closely with the SRA to maximise efforts and avoid duplication.